wavesoft/cernvm-lite/README.md

 The `touch` directive creates a blank file in the given path.

+### `import:<file>`

+The `import` directive denotes that the specified file should be copied from the currently running operating system to our isolated environment.

 ### `set:<parameter>:<value>`

 The `set` directive sets the value of an arbitrary parameter used either by the build or by the boot script.
 Currently the following parameters are used: